pixarninja/android_studio_sprite_engine/README.md

-# Sprite Renderer for Android Studio
+# Sprite Engine for Android Studio

 This repository contains a simple implementation of a "sprite renderer" for Android Studio.
 Android Studio does not provide it's users with any innate sprite rendering/animation capabilities; it allows users to use the Bitmap, SurfaceView, and ImageView classes, however there is no package that contains a complete way to use spritesheets.
 This project is intended to provide users with that ability.
 If you would like a reference as to how the sprites are setup and rendered to the screen, see [Coding Android Sprite Sheet Animations](http://gamecodeschool.com/android/coding-android-sprite-sheet-animations/), which is a reference I used when writing the code for this project.

-# What Is "Sprite Rendering"?
+# What Is A "Sprite Engine"?

-The term "sprite rendering" refers to the use of spritesheets in order to implement animations.
+The term "sprite engine" refers to the use of spritesheets in order to implement animations or game development.
 An example of a spritesheet from this repositoy is shown below.
+Found on my GitHub is another two examples of using this engine to make a game, under the pixarninja/pilgrims_crossing and pixarninja/bunny_massacre repositores.

 ![Spritesheet](/app/src/main/res/mipmap-xxxhdpi/spritesheet_box_rotate_up_red_mirror.png)